 This sense of constraint comes in part from patients who commonly insist in these kinds of scenarios that opioids are the only therapy that works for them.
 They report histories of previous trials of various therapies all of which were insufficiently helpful to go without opioids.
-Thus the unspoken inference is that if pain is to be treated, it must be treated with opioids.
-From here, we come upon the aforementioned value judgment: both untreated pain and the exacerbation of an active substance use disorder with a high risk of death are unacceptable, but it is more unacceptable to experience untreated pain.
+Thus, the unspoken inference is that if pain is to be treated, it must be treated with opioids.
+From here, we come upon the a value judgment: both untreated pain and the exacerbation of an active substance use disorder with a high risk of death are unacceptable, but it is more unacceptable to experience untreated pain.

 An impetus to this common sense of constraint to treat pain with opioids is the assumption that opioids are the most effective form of pain management.
 It’s a commonly held view in society, but it isn’t necessarily true.
 In 2018 a meta-analysis (Busse, Wang, Kamaledin, et al), which is a study combining previous studies to make one big study, and typically thought of as one of the gold standards for determining scientific findings, found that opioids for pain were associated with a small, less than one point decrease in pain on the zero to ten scale when compared to a placebo.
 The authors noted that while the finding was statistically significant, it was not a clinically significant difference in pain reduction.
 Moreover, they found no difference in pain reduction when comparing opioids with non-narcotic pain medications.
 Also, in 2018, Krebs, et al., found that those who managed moderate to severe chronic low back, hip or knee pain with opioids had less reduction in pain than those who managed their pain with non-narcotic options.
 Moreover, those using opioids had significantly more adverse outcomes.
-In 2019, a two-year prospective study comparing matched controls between those who managed chronic pain with opioids to those who didn’t and found no difference in pain, physical functioning, emotional functioning, or social functioning (Veiga, Montenero- Soares, Mendonca, et al.).
+In 2019, a two-year prospective study comparing matched controls between those who managed chronic pain with opioids to those who didn’t found no difference in pain, physical functioning, emotional functioning, or social functioning (Veiga, Montenero- Soares, Mendonca, et al., 2019).

 In all, what these studies show is that the use of opioids for moderate to severe chronic pain does not add value over and above non-narcotic medications or non-pharmacological methods for managing pain.
 They are not more effective and they are associated with greater risks of addiction and death.
 As such, they also cast into doubt the benefit-risk ratio that we have tended to make – the known risks of harm in terms of addiction and death outweigh the known levels of pain reduction that the medications produce.